GDPR Compliance Checklist

 The accountability principle is outlined in Article 28 of the GDPR, which states: "The controller shall be responsible for and be able to demonstrate compliance with the principles" (Recital 71).
 This means that it's not enough to comply with General Data Protection Regulation laws; organisations must also prove they are complying through documented proof and transparency within their organisation."

 2. Data Security: Implement Technical Measures- You need to implement technical measures such as encryption or pseudonymization of data.
 Data security is a massive concern for many people, and it should be evident that your data needs to be secure as well.
 Implementing technical measures like encryption or pseudonymization are essential parts of securing your personal information.

 Organisational measures such as staff training and limiting access to sensitive PII can help support appropriate data protection compliance programs in place at an organization-level, too (e.g., due diligence processes).
 On top of everything else, having procedures in place for dealing with incidents/breaches involving personal data (e.g., incident response plans) helps keep things running smoothly when something goes wrong.

-3.Lawfulness, fairness, and transparency: The GDPR set out to establish a high level of data protection and privacy for EU citizens.
+3.Lawfulness, Fairness and Transparency: The GDPR set out to establish a high level of data protection and privacy for EU citizens.
 The regulation is designed to ensure that individuals are not unfairly or disproportionately affected by the processing of their data.
 This includes ensuring that any data processing is conducted fairly, transparently, and with clear accountability always.
 It also requires entities to conduct information audits to determine what information they process, who it can be disclosed to, how long it will be kept for, and where it may be transferred outside the EEA.

 Any data processing activities must be conducted with fairness, transparency, and accountability in mind.
 To achieve this, entities must conduct information audits to determine the scope of their data processing practices (e.g., impact assessments).
 They should also provide concise, transparent, intelligible, and easily understandable information about processing users' data.